Post

 Suspension

-• Description/Symptoms: Noises from the front suspension during turns or over bumps.
+• Description/Symptoms: Clunking noises from the front or rear suspension, especially when going over bumps.
+Imprecise handling.

 • Recalls: None Found